adilkubilaybayer/Change_in_camera/README.md

 2-Change_in_camera gives direct results
 It is much more detailed than Acceleration_in_camera but prints pretty big numbers.

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-!MOTION CAN BE MORE EASILY NOTICED WITH change_in_camera.
+MOTION CAN BE MORE EASILY NOTICED WITH change_in_camera.
 Acceleration_in_camera is created due to an error and it can be thinked as an experimental code.
-!However Acceleration_in_camera is not garbage
+However Acceleration_in_camera is not garbage

-!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 How it works?